dev-ir/AnyTLS/readme.md

   → GitHub: [MetaCubeX/mihomo](https://github.com/MetaCubeX/mihomo)

 > ⚠️ Since AnyTLS-Go uses a self-signed certificate, most clients will require enabling “Allow Insecure” or “Skip Certificate Verification”.

-## ⚠️ Disclaimer

-This script is for educational and technical research purposes only.
-Do **not** use it for any illegal activity.
-Users are responsible for their own use and must comply with local laws and regulations.
-The author assumes no responsibility for any issues or consequences arising from the use of this script.

----

-If you'd like, I can generate a ready-to-use `README.md` file for you as well.